Behind murky claim of a new hypersonic missile test, there lies a very real arms race

 According to an article in the Financial Times this past weekend, it was a secret test of a powerful new kind of hypersonic missile.

 The new weapon would be significant because it could attack the U.S. from an unexpected direction, such as the South Pole.
-America's missile defenses and early-warning radars are pointed towards the North Pole, the standard route for intercontinental ballistic missiles, so it would be vulnerable to a strike from the opposite direction.
+The United States' missile defenses and early-warning radars are pointed toward the North Pole, the standard route for intercontinental ballistic missiles, so the country would be vulnerable to a strike from the opposite direction.

-The Pentagon would not comment on the report, and a Chinese Foreign Ministry spokesperson said it was an experimental spacecraft, not a weapon.
+The Defense Department would not comment on the report, and a Chinese Foreign Ministry spokesperson said it was an experimental spacecraft, not a weapon.

 "I could believe either version of this story," says James Acton, co-director of the Nuclear Policy Program at the Carnegie Endowment for International Peace.
 "I could believe this was a weapons test, or I could believe it was a test of a reusable space vehicle."